 Procedure

-Hazmat transportation is a process that is procedural with several aspects that require following to ascertain the safety of the cargo.
-Therefore, packaging is one of the issues that are of great importance to the process.
-According to Assadipour et al. (2015), the packaging of hazardous materials depends on the category in which it belongs.
-During the packaging stage of the material, all the involved employees have to understand how to handle a particular type of cargo to ensure the safety of all people involved.
-In their research, Assadipour et al. (2015) concluded that hazmat requires labeling and especially that shows the dangerous aspect of its content.
-In the process, the employees will exercise caution while transporting the product.
+Hazmat transportation is a process that is procedural with several aspects that are required to ascertain the safety of the cargo.
+Therefore, packaging is one of the issues that is of great importance to the process.
+According to Assadipour, Ke, and Verma (2015), the packaging of hazardous materials depends on the category to which it belongs.
+During the packaging stage of the material, all involved employees have to understand how to handle a particular type of cargo to ensure the safety of all people involved.
+In their research, Assadipour et al. (2015) concluded hazmat requires labeling, especially showing the dangerous aspects of the contents.
+In the process, employees will exercise caution while transporting the product.
 Additionally, the packaging of the product depends on the destination.
-For instance, materials using air are packed differently from those being moved by ship.
+For instance, materials shipped by air are packed differently from those being moved by ship.
 Also, other logistics such as weight and bulkiness are of great importance while deciding on the type of packaging to use.

 Mode

-The mode used to transport the hazmat is of great importance to its safety.
-Saat et al. (2014) suggest that an in-depth understanding of the contents of the materials is of great importance in deciding the mode of transport to use.
+The mode used to transport hazmat is of great importance to its safety.
+Saat, Werth, Schaeffer, and Yoon (2014) suggest an in-depth understanding of the contents of the materials is of great importance in deciding the mode of transport to use.
 For instance, some materials become explosive under pressure, and thus air transport is not appropriate.
-In other cases, it is better to transport others that are in liquid form as it is faster and reduces chances of incidence.
-However, a variety of issues require consideration as the mode of transport has a direct impact on the safety of products during the journey (Saat et al. 2014).
+In other cases, it is better to transport materials in liquid form as it is faster and reduces chances of incidence.
+However, a variety of issues require consideration as the mode of transport has a direct impact on the safety of products during the journey (Saat et al., 2014).
 Additionally, the classification of the material is of great importance to the mode of transport.
-Therefore, depending on the volatility, urgency, and classification of the materials, a company decides to pick the most appropriate mode.
-Notably, with regards to cost a majority of companies handling hazmat, settle on the safest method irrespective of the charges.
+Therefore, depending on the volatility, urgency, and classification of the materials, a company decides how to pick the most appropriate mode.
+Notably, with regards to cost, a majority of companies handling hazmat settle on the safest method irrespective of the charges.

 Classification

-Classification of hazardous materials, according to Leal and D’Agosto (2011), provides the stakeholders with the necessary information to transport it safely.
-The classification includes; flammable gases and liquids, oxidizing substances, explosives, flammable solids, and corrosives.
+Classification of hazardous materials, according to Leal and D’Agosto (2011), provides stakeholders with the necessary information to transport it safely.
+The classifications include flammable gases and liquids, oxidizing substances, explosives, flammable solids, and corrosives.
 Once the materials are classified according to their toxicity, the involved staff have the necessary information to make informed decisions on the appropriate mode of transport.
-Additionally, the classifications allow the employees to take the essential training depending on the class of hazmat they handle.
+Additionally, the classifications allow the employees to take essential training depending on the class of hazmat handled.
 The classes play a significant role in reducing incidences as well.
-With well-labeled packaging of the materials, there is ample opportunity for the stakeholders to take the necessary action in case of exposure (Leal & D’Agosto, 2011).
-Classification there is a critical part of the transportation of hazmat as it is the basis of a significant amount of decisions regarding mode and safety measures to be applied while in transit.
+With well-labeled packaging of the materials, there is ample opportunity for stakeholders to take the necessary action in case of exposure (Leal & D’Agosto, 2011).
+Classification therefore is a critical part of the transportation of hazmat as it is the basis of a significant amount of decisions regarding mode and safety measures to be applied while in-transit.
 Classification is also part of regulations stipulated by authorities to ensure compliance with safety measures set up by the governments.

 Loading and Offloading